IPSO Arbitration Procedure

 If you decide to seek an arbitration we will advise you and guide you through the process.
 We can draft the relevant written submissions and liaise with IPSO and the publisher on your behalf.
 Whilst there is no requirement to use solicitors, we can help ensure that your case is focused on the relevant factual and legal issues and that it is presented in a manner that does it justice, giving it the best chance of succeeding.
 This is particularly important where there is no oral hearing and rulings are based entirely on written submissions.

 The scheme is designed to be a quicker and generally more cost-effective alternative to formal legal proceedings.
 However, it will not always be the most appropriate route.
-In some instances, it may make more sense to make a conventional complaint to IPSO or pursue a traditional claim for defamation, privacy or harassment.
-We offer fixed-fee preliminary consultations in order to assist you in deciding how best to proceed with your complaint/claim.
+In some instances, it may make more sense to make a conventional complaint to IPSO or pursue a traditional claim for defamation, privacyor harassment.
+In most instances we offer fixed-fee preliminary consultations from £400 plus VAT in order to assist you in deciding how best to proceed with your complaint/claim.